x42protocol/xServer/README.md

 xServer as the foundation of the x42 distributed network and hosting distributed applications.

 ## xServer.D
-xServer daemon can be ran without the UI as a *hedless* application.
+xServer daemon can be ran without the UI as a *headless* application.

 ### Config
 Use the `x42Server.conf` to make any configuration changes for the desired enviroment.